Gatreh/aws2-docker/README.md

         - Family name has to be entered but ultimately doesn't matter.
         - Service name
         - Set Desired Tasks to more than 1.
+        - Expand networking and use or create a new security group that's open to HTTP.
         - Open up the section for Load Balancing, Select an Application Load Balancer and name it.
         - Create the service.
 6. After a few minutes go into your ECS cluster, Click the service and check the tasks tab, in here you click the task name and you'll be able to find the IP for your docker container.
 Verify it is up and working by clicking the IP.